 COST09-BP01 Perform an analysis on the workload demand

 Commvault recommends maintaining a workload calendar within operational documentation.
-Known peaks in workload like end-of-quarter backups and end-of-year archive activities should be factored into workload cost profiles.
+Cloud operations and platform administrators should factor known peaks in workloads like end-of-quarter backups and end-of-year archives into workload cost profiles.